 You can now unravel what was really going on at The Real Mary King’s Close two lantern-led tours this Halloween.
 During the Lantern-Led Tour This Halloween, visitors will be taken by one of the residents of Old Edinburgh and led in complete darkness only by the dim light of a lantern.
 And if the tales in the dark weren’t enough, visitors will also witness spooky characters in the dead of the night, creeping up just at the right moment to frighten every soul there.
 The second Halloween tour, True Crimes Tour This Halloween, will take adult thrill-seekers down the infamous steps to uncover which crimes really happened at Mary King’s Close all those moons ago.
 The experience is set to uncover facts that are even more thrilling than the stories surrounding the area themselves.

-As part of Fever’s Candlelight Concert series, music and film lovers will have the chance to enjoy a special Halloween edition, Candlelight: Halloween Film Scores & Classics, which will see tracks from famous movies performed an eerie, candlelit setting.
-Amongst the spooky film tunes, spectators will witness mesmerising versions of Jaws, Corpse Bride, Edward Scissorhands, The Shining and so much more at the niche concert, but this time, as you’ve never imagined them before.
+As part of Fever’s Candlelight Concert series, music and film lovers will have the chance to enjoy a special Halloween edition, Candlelight Special: Halloween, which will see tracks from famous movies, series, musicals and pop culture performed in an eerie, candlelit setting.
+Amongst the spooky film tunes, spectators will witness mesmerising versions of songs like Thriller by Michael Jackson, The Addams Family theme, Ghostbusters theme and so much more at the niche concert, but this time, as you’ve never imagined them before.
 You can book your tickets here.

 3. Get into the mystical mood at The Botanics Halloween Trail

-This year, Royal Botanic Garden Edinburgh has employed Hootie the owl to take guests on a magical trail through the gardens.
+This year, Royal Botanic Garden Edinburgh is taking guests on a magical trail through the gardens.
 The Halloween trail starts at either the East or West Gate, where wannabe witches and wizards will be asked to collect the ancient secrets for a special spell.
-After the adventurous search, those who complete the spell correctly will be presented with a treat.
 This is a fun wee day out for the little ones, but adults could also learn to find wonder from the little things.

 4. Celebrate the changing of the seasons at Samhuinn Fire Festival